HamdaHmida/Face-Mask-Detector/README.md

 ## Dataset

-The data used can be downloaded through this [link](https://data-flair.training/blogs/download-face-mask-data/) or can be downloaded from this repository as well (folders 'test' and
+The data used is provided by Zindi within the <a href="https://zindi.africa/competitions/spot-the-mask">Spot the Mask Challenge</a> or can be downloaded from this repository as well (folders 'test' and
 'train').
 There are 1314 training images and 194 test images divided into two catgories, with and without mask.

 ## How to Use